MicrosoftDocs/memdocs/sccm/comanage/tutorial-co-manage-new-devices.md

 ---

 # Tutorial: Enable co-management for new internet-based devices
-With co-management, you can retain your well-established processes for using Configuration Manager to manage PCs in your organization.
+With co-management, you can keep your well-established processes for using Configuration Manager to manage PCs in your organization.
 At the same time, you're investing in the cloud through use of Intune for security and modern provisioning.

-In this tutorial, you set up co-management of new Windows 10 devices in an environment where you use both Azure AD and an on-premises AD but don't have a [hybrid Azure Active Directory](https://docs.microsoft.com/azure/active-directory/devices/overview#hybrid-azure-ad-joined-devices) (AD).
+In this tutorial, you set up co-management of Windows 10 devices in an environment where you use both Active Directory (AD) and an on-premises AD.
+This tutorial doesn't use a [hybrid Azure Active Directory](https://docs.microsoft.com/azure/active-directory/devices/overview#hybrid-azure-ad-joined-devices).
 The Configuration Manager environment includes a single primary site with all site system roles located on the same server, the site server.
+This tutorial begins with the premise that your Windows 10 devices are already enrolled with Intune.

-If you have a hybrid Azure Active Directory (AD) that joins your on-premises AD with Azure AD, we recommend following our companion tutorial, [Enable co-management for Configuration Manager clients](/sccm/comanage/tutorial-co-manage-clients).
+If you have a hybrid Azure AD that joins your on-premises AD with Azure AD, we recommend following our companion tutorial, [Enable co-management for Configuration Manager clients](/sccm/comanage/tutorial-co-manage-clients).

 Use this tutorial when:
 - You can't deploy a hybrid Azure AD.
-- You have new Windows 10 devices to bring into modern management.
+- You have Windows 10 devices to bring into modern management.
 These devices might have been provisioned through Windows Autopilot or are direct from your hardware OEM.
 - You have Windows 10 devices on the internet that you currently manage with Intune to which you want to add the Configuration Manager client.